 The program consists of 4-weeks of workouts that include: active warm-ups, and core/ prehab exercises designed to increase flexibility and prolong your career.
 The workouts also include strength and power exercises that will take your fitness to the next level.
-The 28-day FRF QS Program also creatively uses intervals (interval overhauls) and skill training that increases cardiovascular fitness, which will improve your ability to produce work in a fatigued state.
+This Workout Program also creatively uses intervals (interval overhauls) and skill training that increases cardiovascular fitness, which will improve your ability to produce work in a fatigued state.